Chart Color Schemes

 Income levels sit below national averages according to AreaSearch assessment

-The median taxpayer income in Ashby is $50,218, with an average of $61,895, according to the latest postcode level ATO data aggregated by AreaSearch for the financial year 2023.
-This is lower than national averages, contrasting with Greater Perth's median income of $60,748 and average income of $80,248.
-By September 2025, estimated incomes would be approximately $55,049 (median) and $67,849 (average), based on Wage Price Index growth of 9.62% since financial year 2023.
-Census data shows household, family, and personal incomes in Ashby rank modestly, between the 30th and 40th percentiles.
-Income distribution reveals that 29.4% (946 individuals) fall within the $1,500 - 2,999 range.
-Housing affordability pressures are severe, with only 81.2% of income remaining, ranking at the 26th percentile.
-Ashby's SEIFA income ranking places it in the 5th decile.
+The suburb of Ashby has a median taxpayer income of $50,218 and an average income of $61,895 based on the latest postcode level ATO data aggregated by AreaSearch for financial year 2023.
+This is lower than national averages, with Greater Perth having a median income of $60,748 and an average income of $80,248.
+As of September 2025, current estimates project the median income to be approximately $55,049 and the average income to be around $67,849, accounting for a 9.62% growth in wages since financial year 2023.
+Census data indicates that household, family, and personal incomes in Ashby are modest, ranking between the 30th and 40th percentiles.
+Income distribution shows that 29.4% of Ashby's population (947 individuals) falls within the $1,500 - 2,999 income range, which is consistent with broader trends in the surrounding region where 32.0% of residents are in the same category.
+Housing affordability pressures in Ashby are severe, with only 81.2% of income remaining after housing costs, ranking at the 26th percentile.
+The suburb's SEIFA income ranking places it in the 5th decile.

 Frequently Asked Questions - Income